 Are you a foreign national who wishes to work in the U.S.?
 Are you unsure of how to obtain work authorization in the U.S., or how you can find employment in the U.S.?

-Once you have your job offer, your employer will start the application process for you (by filing an I-129 petition to U.S. Citizenship and Immigration Services (USCIS).
+Once you have your job offer, your employer will start the application process for you (by submitting an I-129 petition to U.S. Citizenship and Immigration Services (USCIS).

 As stated above, in order to qualify for H-1B status, you must have a temporary job offer from a U.S. employer.
 If you are in the U.S. already, you can contact employers in your field to discuss whether they have any positions open, and whether they will be willing to hire an H-1B worker.

-U.S. immigration law requires that H-1B employers pay certain immigration fees, and some employers may not be willing to pay these fees.
-Additionally, H-1B employers have to comply with special labor regulations, and some employers may not want to subject their companies to additional regulations.
+U.S. immigration law requires that H-1B employers pay certain immigration fees, and some employers might not be willing to pay these.
+Additionally, H-1B employers have to comply with special labor regulations, and some employers might not want to subject their companies to additional regulations.

-If you are not in the U.S., then your job search may be a bit more difficult but it is still certainly possible.
+If you are not in the U.S., your job search might be a bit more difficult, but it is still certainly possible to find an H-1B employer.
 Contact U.S. employers in your field and explain your situation to them.
 Email your resume and ask if they have positions open and would be willing to conduct a phone or email interview.

 Ideally, when conducting your job search, you should be looking for a position that relates to your degree/coursework/previous work experience.
 USCIS may question your H-1B petition if your degree is in Computer Science and your job offer is that of a restaurant chef.
-In this situation, USCIS may feel that your prospective job is not actually a specialized occupation.
+In this situation, USCIS might feel that your prospective job is not actually a specialized occupation.
 To avoid this potential issue, it is best to find a job that is in your degree field.

 Yes: Congress allots only 65,000 H-1B visas every fiscal year, which starts on October 1.
 Typically, USCIS receives more than 65,000 H-1B petitions every year, resulting in the H-1B cap being reached before everyone has had a chance to apply.

 If your H-1B petition is filed after the cap is reached, USCIS has no choice but to reject your petition and you cannot obtain an H-1B visa during that fiscal year.

-Additionally, due to complications arising from the limits on H-1B visas given out every year, the six-year maximum stay, and other immigration laws, it is highly recommended that you contact an immigration attorney specializing in these matters to discuss your own particular case and circumstances.
+Additionally, due to complications arising from the limits on H-1B visas given out every year, the six-year maximum stay for H-1B visas, and other immigration laws, it is highly recommended that you contact an immigration attorney specializing in these matters to discuss your own particular case and circumstances.